 This series includes examples of:

 - The Board Game: Believe it or not.
-It didn't last that long, though.
+Also had a computer game version.

 - "Excuse me, that's amazing!"